The low light and rain has me thinking about autumn and how to summon its magical brisk air and quilted solace.

 the warmth in my writer’s cup

 Maybe its the change, but fall has so many positives.
-It is back to school time with the sights and sounds of football games, fireside campouts, hot apple cider, and pumpkin picking transport me in moments.
+It is back to school time with the sights and sounds of football games, fireside campouts, hot apple cider, and pumpkin picking.
 I get giddy thinking about apple pies and cinnamon smells coming from the kitchen.

 In hopes that I can dispel the Mississippi summer blues, we have planned a trip to see the colors in the mountains for October.
 Autumn beckons.